moingshaikh/100-days-of-code/log.md

 **Today's Progress**: Learned about Hardware architecture, variables, expression, and satements in Python.

 **Thoughts**: Slowly but steadily getting started with the Python language.

+### Day 7: 07 January, 2021
+**Today's Progress**: Today, took a re-freshed, updated Design Thinking module on GitHub Lab to learn about latest Design Thinking lessons.

+**Thoughts**: Have been practicing Design Thinking for years, but every time I refer to some course and study materials around DT, I find something new, something amazing about user reserach, ideation, MVP, and everything in between!